 Symptoms in the body of soap poisoning from ingested soap will depend on

-- How many chemicals the product is made of is toxic.
+- How many toxic chemicals the product is made

 - The amount of product swallowed.